 Powerful mains spotlighting must be provided when inspection work is being carried out.

 5.8 STORAGE (AT POINT OF APPLICATION)

-The paint must be stored out of direct sunlight so that the temperature of the material will not exceed 35°C (95°F) for prolonged periods of time.
-Proceed with caution if storage temperature has exceeded 35°C as gassing and pressure build up of ENA383 may occur.
+The paint must be stored out of direct sunlight so that the temperature of the material will not exceed 25°C (77°F) for prolonged periods of time.